The Safer Choice

 HAZOP (Hazard & Operability analysis) is a highly structured and rigorous approach to identifying deviations from normal or expected operations in chemical engineering.
 Characteristics such as temperature, flow and pressure are combined with deviations such as MORE, LESS and REVERSE to create questions about every component.
 This forces the HAZOP team to consider possibilities that otherwise might not be considered, and concerns that otherwise might not have been voiced.
 For example, what if the concentration of oxygen an a point in the system is TOO LOW or TOO HIGH?
 What if there is TOO MUCH or TOO LITTLE flow through each valve?
 It’s a comprehensive technique, which is proportionate to the risk when a failure to consider TOO MUCH flow through a given valve could cause an explosion or a release of toxic gas over a wide area.
 For lower risk workplaces, such as offices, warehouses, care homes, retail and manufacturing the technique is unwieldy, and the benefits might not outweigh the effort expended.

 However, if you take the idea of a “what if” study, and add the structure of a HAZOP, without the overkill you have a Structured What If Technique, or SWIFT.
 The structure comes from reviewing each element of your system description.
 For the location described above, you would apply “what if” questions about the work bench, the vice, the chisels and so on.
-For the tea-making example you apply “what if” questions to each task step, as shown below.
+For the tea-making example in Table 2.2, apply “what if” questions to each task step, as shown in Table 2.3.

 Task stepWhat if?What could go wrong? [some blanks in chapter, complete in appendix]